-Cognitive Behavioural Therapy (CBT) techniques have been shown in numerous clinical trials to help overcome even long term insomnia.
-Here Professor Colin Espie explains CBT for insomnia and how the science behind it inspired the Sleepio online sleep improvement programme.
+Cognitive Behavioral Therapy (CBT) techniques have been shown in numerous clinical trials to help overcome even long term insomnia.
+Here Professor Colin Espie explains CBT for insomnia and how the science behind it inspired the Sleepio online sleep improvement program.

-The consequences of improved sleep and less sleep-related worry are that most people who follow a CBT programme for insomnia feel much better during the daytime too.
-Indeed, many of the techniques that people learn are helpful for the stresses and strains of daily living because they help people feel more organised and more in control in general.
+The consequences of improved sleep and less sleep-related worry are that most people who follow a CBT program for insomnia feel much better during the daytime too.
+Indeed, many of the techniques that people learn are helpful for the stresses and strains of daily living because they help people feel more organized and more in control in general.

 CBT is what we call an 'evidence-based therapy', meaning that it has been shown to be effective in controlled scientific clinical studies.
 The earliest research in fact goes back more than 30 years, so several decades of evidence has accumulated to show that CBT can teach people how to fall asleep faster, stay asleep and feel better during the day.